 The music was another key element to the audio portion of the performance with selections from The Orioles, Wilson Pickett, Beach House, Future Islands, Matmos, and Lake Trout.
 Each song was perfectly curated for the atmosphere of the scenes just outside the bus windows.

 Promenade perfected the art of timing, too, as the audience would hear a car horn play just as a near-crash happened outside or the bus would turn out of Guilford onto Greenmount Avenue as a local resident chimed in: "Baltimore can change on a dime."

-As the bus weaved its way up North Avenue passed the Howard Street bridge, the story turned to the 2015 Uprising and how some residents were shocked by what happened in their city, while others were less surprised that it had come to a head.
+As the bus weaved its way up North Avenue past the Howard Street bridge, the story turned to the 2015 Uprising and how some residents were shocked by what happened in their city, while others were less surprised that it had come to a head.
 "People said they couldn't believe communities were destroying their own property," one man said.
 "But they never owned anything in the first place."

 And while the Promenade: Baltimore production, actors, and audio were all stunning (and an incredible logistical feat), the most brilliant part was perhaps just observing the city with new eyes.
 On a pleasant summer night, plenty of people were out on the stoop, running on the playground, playing on the basketball court, or hula-hooping in the park.
 There was nothing incredible going on outside the bus windows, but that was just it.

 The entire performance reminded the audience of the beauty—and the occasional heartache—of the ordinary.